-In anticipation of our upcoming scholarship season, which launches on December 4 (mark your calendars!), we have compiled a few stories of impact to kick things off and inspire San Diego students to apply:
+We have compiled a few stories of impact to kick things off and inspire San Diego students to apply:

 San Diego State University freshman Valery Gomez and her twin sister Vianey Gomez, who is attending University of California at Riverside, recognize the responsibility they have to their community.
 Their parents and older siblings didn’t have the opportunity to go to college, but thanks to scholarships through The San Diego Foundation, they are both committed to working hard and making a better life for their family.
 When asked about her future plans, Valery expressed that she feels a deep connection to Chula Vista and plans to not only help her family but also work in local politics to give back to her community after she graduates.